chiseanchang0727/chiseanchang0727/README.md

 I admire Iron Man pretty much, creating a J.A.R.V.I.S. is my life goal!

-I am working as a Data Analyst and plan to be Data Scientist or AI engineer.
+I am working as a Data Scientist.

 Here is my projects and learning record.